Our staff

 The Board of Trustees

-Trustees have overall financial responsibility and decision-making and meet six times a year in addition to Board Members’ attendance to the Governance, Human Resources and Finance subcommittees.
+Trustees have overall financial and decision-making responsibility and meet at least four times a year in addition to Board Members’ attendance to the Board subcommittees.

 The Treasurer plays a key role and chairs the Board’s Finance subcommittee, which has specific remits for Financial Performance and budget control and compliance, key financial risks, accountability and information, efficiency and Value for Money; it produces regular reports to the Board and makes recommendations on financial matters, including financial controls.